JakasaurusRex/SillyLittleGuysIn3D/README.md

 Now we have enough knowledge to try to recreate a SneepSnorp3D-like animal!

 I recommend watching the first 2 minutes of SneepSnorps Capybara Video below.
 They move pretty fast but its useful for getting an idea of how to shape your object!
 Some useful tools they use a lot is Loop Cuts, Proportional Editing and the mirror modifier to avoid having to make changes 2 times!

 [![SneepSnorp3D Capybara Video](https://img.youtube.com/vi/sFWlIXKcqXY/maxresdefault.jpg)](https://www.youtube.com/watch?v=sFWlIXKcqXY&t=1074s)

+Additionally, in the video SneepSnorp uses a reference.
+You can add a reference in Blender by pressing ```Shift + A```, selecting Image and then reference.
+You can adjust the opacity of the reference in the properties panel!

 Feel free to use this Blend file (you can open the blend file or import it) which has a rotating camera we can use to show off our animals at the end!